lucasb-bueno/voice-chat-ai-android/README.md

 - Message content descriptions differentiate between user and assistant messages for TalkBack.
 - UI controls provide descriptive labels and adapt to different widths, ensuring legibility and focus order.

-## License

-This project is provided as part of the Luzia Android technical challenge.